The evolution of low-mass central galaxies in the vicinity of massive structures and its impact on the two-halo conformity: Conformity signal

 \section{Conformity signal}

 In the literature, only a few studies have been carried out to analyze the influence of former satellites on the two-halo conformity signal, from which inconclusive results have been obtained on this matter, as we have previously mentioned.
-In this section, we use the samples of primary and secondary galaxies defined in Sec. \ref{sebsec_primary_secondary} to measure the conformity, and analyze the contribution of former satellites to the signal in the local universe and at higher-z.
+This section uses the samples of primary and secondary galaxies defined in Sect. \ref{sebsec_primary_secondary} to measure the conformity and, based on the findings in Sect. \ref{subsec:removing_fs}, analyze the contribution of former satellites to the signal in the local universe and at higher $z$.